How Full Is Your Bucket?

 - Babies and toddlers

 - Find a speaker from one or more of the agencies to come and speak to the children.
+You may also be able to Skype or use Google Hangouts to meet with the speaker.

 - Use a tool like Google Docs or Microsoft Office 365 with the students for planning.
 The teacher will project the document and the students will help fill it in.